Frequently Asked Questions

 I am a military spouse; how do I show proof of my spouse’s service?

 We will require you to upload a marriage certificate and the DD-214 of your veteran spouse.
-If your veteran spouse has not received a DD-214 but will be on terminal leave by August 3, please provide documentation detailing the separation date.
+If your veteran spouse has not received a DD-214 but will be on terminal leave by the required dates, please provide documentation detailing the separation date.
 Please include this information in your application.